frumpymussel13/Unix-Like-OS/README.md

 `qemu-system-i386 -fda build/main_floppy.img`

 <hr>
 FAQ: How Did I Make this?
-I used @nanobyte 's tutorial and https://wiki.osdev.org
+I used @nanobyte 's (on yt) tutorial and https://wiki.osdev.org